-- *Don’t keep chinchillas with the opposite sex unless intending to breed and provisions made for parents and offspring, or if one/both animals have been neutered.
-Male chinchillas can be neutered; it isn't common to neuter females.
+Alternatively, you can keep them together if one or both animals have been neutered.
+Male chinchillas can be neutered, but it isn't common to neuter females.

-- Hiding places to escape from companions or if they feel afraid.
-With multiple chinchillas, ensure there’re enough nest boxes and hiding places for at least one each.
-Provide at least one box large enough for all to rest together.
+Chinchillas can be bullied and may suffer if they can't escape from others.
+Hiding places are important to ensure they can escape from their companions or hide if they feel scared.
+Make sure there are enough nest boxes and hiding places for at least one each and give them at least one box large enough for them all to rest together.